marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 * Boilerplate code: tried to applied Result monad in this project.
 Got into the conclusion that for smalls projects, it may work fine.
 But for projects with many layers, keeping casting errors types can lead to boilerplate code.
 Exceptions were created exactly to avoid this type of coding.
 * One can create it's own Exception classes and handle them properly on the app's middlewares.

-4. FluentValidation: exceptions and testing.
+4. FluentValidation: usage, exceptions and testing.
+* FluentValidation is used mainly on the RequestBodyValidationFilter class, and it's used to validate user input data, which are mainly represented as DTOs.
-According to Fluent Validation docs (https://docs.fluentvalidation.net/en/latest/advanced.html), we used it's recommended way to throw custom exceptions.
-That way we create a pattern for the app's middleware error handling.
-You can check it at Application/Common/Extensions.
+* According to the docs (https://docs.fluentvalidation.net/en/latest/advanced.html), it's recommended to throw your own custom exceptions.
+We handle them on the app's ErrorHandlingMiddleware.
-One may ask about testing and how to mock it, since it's an extension method.
-Again, according to their own documentation, one should treat the lib as a black box, so no mocking is required.
-Doc link: https://docs.fluentvalidation.net/en/latest/testing.html
+* According to the docs ( https://docs.fluentvalidation.net/en/latest/testing.html) one should not mock it, but treat it as a black box.

 5. Authentication and authorization.
 For this topic, we considered using Microsoft ASP.NET Identity Authentication or create our own mechanism.